The Science - Do Shark Repellents Really Work?

 There is no better place in the world for field research on sharks than the Bimini Biological Field Station Foundation.
 Fact check me.
 I double dog dare you.
-Our dearly-departed friend, Dr. Samuel “Doc” Gruber founded the station and fostered an enduring crew of top notch researchers, PHDs, graduate students, staff and dedicated volunteers down in the Bahamas.
-You will find no shark authority more respected than Doc was.
-We miss you, Doc.
+Dr Samuel "Doc" Gruber and his crew down in the Bahamas are a top notch group of researchers, PHD's, graduates, students, staff and dedicated volunteers.
+You will find no shark authority more respected than Doc.

 Robert E. Hueter, David A. Mann, Karen P. Maruska, Joseph A. Sisneros, Leo S. Demski

 2004 - Biology of Sharks and Their Relatives

 2008 - Reducing elasmobranch bycatch: Laboratory investigation of rare earth metal and magnetic deterrents with spiny dogfish and Pacific halibut